runarsf/last.sh/README.rst

   - ``--> artist : track ( album )`` > ``--> artist : track`` > ``--> track``.
 If the track name itself is too long to display, an error will be displayed.

 - Credentials not being removed from environment.
-Try machine restart, only known place of saving is /etc/environment
+Credentials are only stored in /etc/environment, the cause might be how your machine handles this.

+  - Try machine restart, or run ``last.sh -c`` to set new credentials.